authcrunch/authcrunch.github.io/docs/authenticate/oauth/81-backend-oauth2-0013-discord.md

     action add role authp/rolename
 }

-transform user { # Give the role `authp/user` for all members of the guild
+transform user { # Give the role `authp/user` for all members of the guild regardless of their role in the guild
     match role discord.com/{$DISCORD_GUILD_ID}/members
     action add role authp/user
 }